Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

     <h2>Overview</h2>
     <p>
-      To earn this badge, a scout must build an earthen oven large enough to cook an 8-inch pizza using sandy-clay and straw or grass.
+      To earn this badge, a scout must build an earthen oven large enough to cook an 8-inch pizza using earthen materials (sandy-clay) and straw (or grass.)
 After the oven is complete, the scout must prepare pizza dough from scratch, heat the oven with firewood, and cook the pizza successfully inside the oven they built.
     </p>